openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Enabling Stored Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section will allow you to configure puppet to use a technique called stored configuration.
-It's requred by Puppet manifests supplied with Fuel, so that they can store exported resources in Puppet database.
+This section will allow you to configure Puppet to use a technique called stored configuration.
+It is required by Puppet manifests supplied with Fuel, so that they can store exported resources in Puppet database.
 This makes use of the PuppetDB.

 * Install and configure PuppetDB
 	* CentOS/RHEL::